ballerina-platform/ballerina-dev-website/learn/guides/graphql-tool.md

 ---
 layout: ballerina-graphql-support-left-nav-pages-swanlake
 title: GraphQL tool
-description: Check out how the Ballerina GraphQL tooling makes it easy for you to start developing a service documented in a GraphQL schema.
+description: Check out how the Ballerina GraphQL tool makes it easy for you to start developing a service documented in a GraphQL schema.
 keywords: ballerina, programming language, graphql, sdl, schema definition language
 permalink: /learn/graphql-tool/
 active: graphql-tool